roberthood.net

 If you want to know more, there's a brief anthology update on the Daikaiju!
 News page.

-Note: the two sequels to Daikaiju! are now available through Agog!
+Note: the two sequels to Daikaiju! are also available through Agog!
 Press in association with Prime Books, in paperback and hardcover editions.
 Look for them on Amazon.

 Important note!